biodiversitydata-se/mol-mod/README.md

 ```
 Any previous annotations of these ASVs will be given *status='old'*, whereas the new rows will have *status='valid'*.

+### Target prediction checks
+For at least some target genes, it is possible to predict whether an ASV actually derives from a specified target, using some additional tool (e.g. the BAsic Rapid Ribosomal RNA Predictor; *Barrnap*), likely in combination with the annotation output itself.
+For example, we may decide that only ASVs that are annotated at least at kingdom level OR get positive Barrnap prediction should be considered as true 16S rRNA sequences.
+To enable later re-evaluation, however, we import all ASVs, and store our combined prediction (here based on kingdom + Barrnap) for each of these in the annotation table (see fields *annotation_target*, *target_prediction* and *target_criteria*).
+An ASV is then only represented in filter options, blast db, search results and total read counts, if its  *target_gene* equals the *annotation_target* of the current *valid* taxon annotation of that ASV, and if *target_prediction* is set to *True* for that same annotation.
+To handle possible conflicts of target predictions between different datasets (although these may be rare), we compare incoming annotations with corresponding database records, during import.
+See */molmod/importer/importer.py* and function *compare_annotations* for details.

 ### Tests
 Note that tests have not been updated and adapted to the docker-compose environment.